7 Most Polish Cities Outside of Poland

 #lifestyle & opinion

-no-image, 7 Most Polish Cities Outside of Poland
+no-image, 7 Most Polish Cities

 It is estimated that the Polish diaspora numbers 20 million people, which is more than half of Poland’s population.
 Persons of Polish descent live across the entire globe, sometimes forming a large and influential population segment of foreign cities like Chicago or Toronto.
 Read below where to find a bit of Poland away from the homeland.